Advice for teachers on capturing video in the classroom - by Jim Lengel, Hunter College School of Education

 - Plan.
 Consider a lesson that you plan to teach during the next two weeks that might lend itself to video capture, on for which you are curious as to how your actions work in the classroom.
 Think about the aspects of the lesson that you want to be captured, with special attention to any particular techniques or activities that should be documented closely.
 What are they key competencies or skills you want to show?
 When will they happen in the lesson?
 What images, and what sounds, are essential to communicating these key ideas?
 Think through camera and microphone placement and shooting angles.
 Jot down an outline of the objectives and methods of the capture session: what do you want to capture, and why?

 If you have a co-conspirator for your video session -- a colleague, a student, a supervisor -- let them in on your planning.
 And ask them to serve as videographer.
 This can help to produce a more interesting, customized result.

 - Practice.
 To de-sensitize students and their teacher to the presence of the camera and to test the process of video capture. it's a good idea to shoot some practice video.
 Choose a lesson that fits well with video capture, think through the camera placement, and explain to students what you are about to do and why.
 Shoot a few minutes of video, and then analyze it after school.
 How's the video?
 How's the sound?
 How would you capture it differently next time?

+- Setup.
 Proper setup of the capture will result in higher-quality video.
+For example: